xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 3 - The Superheroes HTML Page in FireFox</figcaption>
 </figure>

+The initial request was successful, but the page sure doesn't look pretty.

-If we look under the covers, we see that while the content is correct and the initial request was fine, subsequent requests made by the browser lacked the KubeFox context for the deployment and VE (to see this view, right click and click inspect, select "Network", refresh the page, and click on the 404 message):
+If we look under the covers, we see that while the content is correct and the initial request was fine, subsequent requests made by the browser lacked the KubeFox context for the deployment and VE (to see this view, right click and click `inspect`, select `Network`, refresh the page, and click on the 404 message):

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/Initial Superheroes HTML page with 404 for CSS styles.png" width=100% height=100%>